espruino/BangleApps/apps/gipy/README.md

 Note that *mapstogpx* has a super nice feature in its advanced settings.
 You can turn on 'next turn info' and be warned by the watch when you need to turn.

-Once you have your gpx file you need to convert it to *gpc* which is my custom file format.
+Once you have your gpx file you need to convert it to *gps* which is my custom file format.
 They are smaller than gpx and reduce the number of computations left to be done on the watch.

 Just click the disk icon and select your gpx file.